 The statement from the college committee should be quite detailed and should include the division of the vote.
 Indicate the actual vote tally, rather than stating that the vote was "unanimous" or a "positive majority."
-For example, "The college committee voted (10-yes and 3-no, 1 abstain, 1 ineligible) to recommend the candidate for promotion to associate professor of practice."
-An explanation of the negative abstentions, or ineligible votes must be included.
+For example, "The college committee voted (10-approve and 3-not approve, 1 ineligible, 2 observers) to recommend the candidate for promotion to associate professor of practice."
+An explanation of the negative, ineligible or non-voting observer votes must be included.
+The committee statement should also include a list of names of the eligible voting members and note the names of ineligible or non-voting observers.
+The college committee statement should explicitly make a recommendation for or against promotion.
 The college committee's statement should be addressed to the dean.

 Please note that a voting category has been established, ineligible, which should be used by college committee members who served on the department committee and thus are ineligible to vote at the college level.
+A faculty member who is being evaluated may not serve on any promotion committee.
+Faculty members should not serve on any promotion committee evaluating a spouse or partner.
+It is not sufficient to leave the room while the spouse or partner is discussed.